McAfee True Key

 3. Automatically Log in to Websites

 Now that you have long, strong passwords for all of your web services, you’ll appreciate True Key filling them in for you.
-There’s nothing worse than trying to type a long, complex password when all you can see is asterisks.
+There’s nothing worse than trying to type a long, complex password when all you can see are asterisks.

 On Mac and Windows, you’ll have to use Google Chrome, Firefox or Microsoft Edge, and install the relevant browser extension.
 You can do that by clicking the Download – It’s Free button on the website.